DrCpp/drmock-generator/CONTRIBUTUNG.md

 When making a pull request, please ensure the code is properly unit tested, and that all tests pass.

 ### Licensing

 All contributions will be issued under the GPL 3.0 license.
-All new files must include a GPL 3.0 license stub, including your authorship copyright.
+All new files must include a REUSE-3.0 compliant GPL 3.0 license stub, including your authorship copyright.
+See [reuse.software](reuse.software) for details.

 ### Code style